contiv/vpp/docs/VPPTRACE.md

                       - default is no filtering
 ```

-The mandatory option is VPP-IF-TYPE, which is the device (e.g. virtio, dpdk, etc.)
+The mandatory option is `VPP-IF-TYPE`, which is the device (e.g. virtio, dpdk, etc.)
 to capture the incoming traffic from.
 Script provides multiple aliases which
 are much easier to remember than the device names.
 For `dpdk-input` one can enter
-just 'dpdk', or anything starting with `phys`, etc. For TAPs, the script is even
+just `dpdk`, or anything starting with `phys`, etc. For TAPs, the script is even
-smart enough to find out the TAP version used, which allows to enter just "tap"
+smart enough to find out the TAP version used, which allows to enter just `tap`
 as the device name.

 As a general rule, select `dpdk` only for traffic *entering the node from outside*